forestgrape/coronavirus/transmission.md

 #### Further evidences

-Remark: The following pieces of evidence are 'in work'.
+[in work, March 2020]

 * In humid and warm temperature environments (above 30 degrees), there are no known events of a step increase in death numbers.
 [Chan](#chan) shows that warm temperatures of 33 Celsius and high relative don't yield a much faster rate of inactivation; temperatures over 38 degrees do induce a much faster inactivation.
 A possible explanation why in humid conditions around 33 degrees there no super-spreading events observed is: In humid environments, organic particles act as condensation nuclei and therefore loose their dry form.
 So viruses "find" themselves within aerosols which in turn often growth to droplets.
 In this case, a droplet like spreading pattern with no super-spreading events would be expected.

 * The initial cases that led to the discovery of Sars-CoV-2 occurred during cold outside temperature and therefore dry indoor air in the Wuhan Sea Food market.
 Pictures of the market suggest that the market is partly indoor and therefore likely heated.
 The earliest observed Sars-Cov-1 cases are linked to a similar setting of a live animal market.
-1q

-<p id="metaphor-and-measures">---</p>

 ## Metaphor and Measures
 Avoiding the droplet spread is like avoiding somebody’s reek of alcohol, avoiding aerosols/dry particulates on the other hand corresponds to avoiding a smoker's smoke.
 The latter is much more difficult since smoke remains in the air for much longer and can diffuse around.